Orientation and transition programs

 - and so much more!

 Welcome to Georgian!
-We’re very happy to have you join the Georgian family and begin your studies this fall.
-Whether you’re studying remotely or a combination of in-person and remotely, it’s going to be a great year!
+We’re very happy to have you join the Georgian family and begin your studies this winter.
+Whether you’re studying remotely or a combination of in-person and remote learning, it’s going to be a great year!
 Our faculty and staff can’t wait to connect with you.

 Peer Mentors: What we do!